 7. Separate work space from living space.
 If you’re working from home, carving out a work space will help you separate work from the rest of your life.
 This can help you stay organized and focused; more importantly, it can help you feel less trapped and claustrophobic.
 Your work space can be an office, a writing desk in the corner, even the dining room table – as long as it’s a designated work space separate from your regular activities of daily living.
 When you’re done with work for the day, leave that space – and all work – behind.

 8. Leave the house.
-The CDC hasn’t mandated that you stay quarantined inside all day (yet).
 Don’t fall into the trap of endlessly sitting on the couch in your pajamas for days on end.
-It will only make you feel imprisoned, and increase the likelihood that you'll get *more* anxious and depressed.
+It will only make you feel imprisoned, and increases the likelihood that you'll get *more* anxious and depressed.
 Get out and see the sky, even if you just stand in the sun for 10-minute intervals.
+Drive to a remote location and take a walk, or park at your favorite lookout.
 Go for a "socially-distanced" walk, water your garden, bring the dog to a park.
-(To dispell a rumor: your pets CANNOT give you coronavirus, experts say - so keep cuddling them!)
+(To dispell a rumor: pets CANNOT give you coronavirus, experts say.)
+Don't forget yer mask!

 10. Exercise!
 One of the biggest risks of staying home and inside is being sedentary.
 Our bodies are built to move, and we need exercise to stay healthy and sane.
 When we exercise, our brains produce important neurochemicals that regulate mood, like serotonin, and our bodies eat up stress hormones like cortisol.
 This makes exercise particularly important in times of high stress.
-Go for a run or walk outside in the sun someplace remote.
+Go for a run or walk outside someplace remote.
 Take a long bike ride in the hills.
+Craft a workout routine in your yard.
 Do push-ups, sit ups, strength training, weight-lifting, yoga videos, and cardio videos at home.

 11. Distract, soothe, and stay busy.
 If you don’t have anything to do, your mind will fixate on your anxieties.
-Distract and soothe using physical activities (build something, draw, write, bake, exercise), cognitive activities that engage your mind (Sudoku, crossword puzzles, books, movies, board games, podcasts—my favorite is Ologies!), and sensations (take a bath, drink a mug of hot tea, eat a favorite meal, listen to soothing music).
+Distract and soothe using physical activities (build something, draw, write, bake, exercise), cognitive activities that engage your mind (Sudoku, crossword puzzles, books, movies, board games, podcasts), and sensations (take a bath, drink a mug of hot tea, eat a favorite meal, listen to soothing music).
 This is the time to take care of brain and body.

 12. Get support.
 In the face of a global pandemic, anxiety is NORMAL - not a sign of mental illness.
 There are therapists out there trained to help us navigate this panic, and there's never been a better time to get one.
 Most have migrated online and have extra openings.
 Try Cognitive Behavioral Therapy (CBT), Mindfulness-Based Stress Reduction (MBSR), or sign up for breath work with expert physiotherapists to help lower anxiety.
 (Try these breathing practices daily, they're great.)